run-house/runhouse/docs/rh_primitives/cluster.rst

 Cluster
 ====================================
 A cluster is a Runhouse primitive used for abstracting a particular hardware configuration.

-It contains the following attributes:

-- :code:`name`: Name the cluster to re-use later on.
-- :code:`instance_type`: See below for default builtins supported.
-You may also create your own.
-- :code:`num_instances`: Number of instances to create.
-- :code:`create`: For the creation of a cluster for the first time should be :code:`True`.
-- :code:`autostop_mins`: Automatically down the cluster after specified number of minutes.
-- :code:`use_spot`: Use spot instance.
-- :code:`sky_data`: Config data for the cluster.
-Runhouse will generally provide this for you under the hood.
+This can be either an on-demand cluster (requires valid cloud credentials) or a BYO (bring-your-own) cluster (requires IP address and ssh creds).

+A cluster is assigned a name, through which it can be accessed and reused later on.

-Runhouse provides a number of convenient builtin default instance types:
+Runhouse also provides a number of convenient builtin default instance types:

 .. list-table::
    :widths: 25 25 25 25